na-na-hi/renget/archive/smgenlorePh2P2.md

 -> ![S8 Order Sketch](https://files.catbox.moe/2hrruz.jpg) <-

-   *Also, yes, Nebuchadrezzar is the correct spelling; Nebuchadnezzar (the spelling you find the Torah / Bible) is a petty insult and deliberate spelling mistake of his name (basically calling him a donkey) taken as God-ordaned 'fact', because he completely fucking BTFO the Jews harder than Hadrian or Hitler. ~~In that sense, I guess we know what side of the JQ Tiamat stands on.
-Bet you wouldn't have been able to think of, let alone infer that without my historic FACTS AND KNOWLEDGE aiding you, thank me later for the entertaining read as your twisted little mind associates Tiamat with everything that comes to mind about Hitl- I mean Nebuchadrezzar from her choice in architecture.~~*
+   *Also, yes, Nebuchadrezzar is the correct spelling; Nebuchadnezzar (the spelling you find the Torah / Bible) is a petty insult and deliberate spelling mistake of his name (basically calling him a donkey) taken as God-ordaned 'fact', because he completely fucking BTFO the Jews harder than Hadrian or Hitler. ~~In that sense, I guess we know what side of the JQ Tiamat stands on, given her choice in architectural inspiration.
+Bet you wouldn't have been able to think of, let alone infer that without my historic FACTS AND KNOWLEDGE aiding you, thank me later for the entertaining read as your twisted little mind associates Tiamat with everything that comes to mind about Hitl- I mean Nebuchadrezzar II from her choice in building-style.~~*

    *Yeah, I'm just kinda stalling at this point so it's just a complete wall of concept art.
 Shut the fuck up, it looks cool.
-One thing to note / as you can see in this concept art, there were plans to make the map more akin to it's competition-MOBA's, adding a river connecting each lane, as well as modified camps and inferrably a new Hydra-boss on the Duo line (of which the creature likely recieved it's internal design rework around this time).*
+One thing to note / as you can see in this concept art, there were plans to make the map more akin to it's competition-MOBA's, adding a river connecting each lane, as well as modified camps and inferrably a new Hydra-boss in the Duo line (of which the creature likely recieved it's internal design rework around this time).
+The other named creatures (Minotaur, Basilisk, Drake etc) seem to simply be early ideas for what they wanted to do with buff camps.*

 -> ![S8 Conq Concept](https://files.catbox.moe/3woedp.jpg) <-